-I ‘came out’ about being bipolar when my first book ‘Start Over Again’ was launched on Radio 2 on World Mental Health Day in 2010.
+I ‘came out’ about having bipolar disorder when my first book ‘Start Over Again’ was launched on BBC Radio 2 on World Mental Health Day in 2010.
 Since then, as well as performing in arts centres and theatres across the UK, I’ve sung my songs for many mental health hospitals and groups.
 They are some of the most moving and rewarding gigs I’ve ever done.

 “This should happen more often – the difference in the SUs [service users] is quite amazing.”

-Please see below some of the feedback I’ve received.
+Please see below some of the feedback I’ve received about my mental health gigs.
+You can also read my article about the benefits of music for mental health.
 If you would like to talk to me about performing at your event, please contact us.

 Feedback from managers

 “I was so deeply moved by Emily’s performances, and her powerful recovery story which was so inspirational.
 I recommend Emily’s music and book to anyone, and particularly those who have experiences of recovery and mental health.”
 [Kimberley Iyemere, Arts Therapies Professional Lead, Cambridgeshire & Peterborough NHS Trust]

 “It was just superb.
 Thank you for coming, playing such beautiful songs and talking about your experience of your own mental health and recovery.
 Your music is magical and hearing your recovery told through your songs was an incredible experience.”
 [Jules Pflaum, Occupational Therapist, Avon & Wiltshire Mental Health Partnership NHS Trust]